-This will create temporary directories batch1, batch2, batch3, batch4 and batch5 that will be removed when the IRCs are calculated.
-The TSs found in each individual task will be copied in same folder tsdirLL_FA, and, as indicated above, using tsll_view.sh script you can monitor the process.
+This will create temporary directories batch1, batch2, batch3, batch4 and batch5 that will be automatically removed later on (when the minima are obtained).
+The TSs found in each individual task will be copied in a common working directory (tsdirLL_FA in our test case), and, as indicated above, using tsll_view.sh script you can monitor the process.
 If you have slurm workload manager you can submit the jobs to slurm using:

+'''

 sbatch [options] tsscds_parallel.sh FA.dat 5

+'''

-which employs the following default values when no options are specified: #SBATCH --time=01:00:00 #SBATCH -n 40 #SBATCH --output=tsscds_parallel-%j.log #SBATCH -p shared #SBATCH -p shared d) Screening the structures, IRC, minima, reaction network, and kinetics
+which employs the following default values when no options are specified: #SBATCH --time=01:00:00

+#SBATCH -n 40

+#SBATCH --output=tsscds_parallel-%j.log

+#SBATCH -p shared

+#SBATCH --qos=shared